-If you do not formally provide consent, We will be legally obliged to remove you from Our database and shall no longer able to do business with you, inform you of industry events, activities and opportunities.
+If you request it, We will be legally obliged to remove you from Our database and shall no longer be able to do business with you, inform you of industry events, activities and opportunities.

 INFORMATION WE MAY COLLECT FROM YOU

 Regarding that information which we may collect from you, We use the GDPR definition of personal data.
 This is defined as:– “ any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”